distinguished-git/RedSea/readme.md

 * Move lyrics support to tagger.py
 * Support for being used as a python module (maybe pip?)
 * Maybe Spotify playlist support
-* Artist video download (which downloads all videos from a given artist)
+* Artist album/video download (which downloads all albums/videos from a given artist)

 Config reference
 ----------------